An autopsy performed on 34-year-old Kristy Huddleston showed she died from a gunshot wound to the head.

 Police responded to the home March 23 and found the bleeding Huddleston inside.

-Deputies then tracked her husband, Bourne Huddleston, 43, to a home in Eagle Point and arrested him on a murder charge.
+Deputies tracked her husband, Bourne Huddleston, 43, to a home in Eagle Point and arrested him on murder charges.

-Police said the couple's 10-year-old son was inside the home when the shooting occurred.
+Police said the couple's 10-year-old son was inside the house when the shooting occurred.

 Jackson County sheriff's spokeswoman Andrea Carlson said the investigation is continuing.